Administrative Policy Creation, Revision, and Rescission Guidelines

-Higher authority: In this context, federal or state law, Coordinating Board policy, Board of Regent policy or UHS Administrative Memorandum (SAM) are considered higher authority and require changes in campus policy should there be a conflict.
+Higher authority: In this context, federal or state law, Board of Regent policy or UHS Administrative Memorandum (SAM) are considered higher authority and require changes in campus policy should there be a conflict.

 Preparation and Review

-- The originating party will create a draft policy and accompanying procedure (new policies) or create revisions by tracked redline copy for existing policies The originating party may form an ad hoc group to address all issues related to a policy.
-The originating party will forward the following to their cabinet-level supervisor: the new or red-line draft, a signature-ready draft and a policy review form.
-(References)
+- The originating party will create a draft policy and accompanying procedure (new policies) or create revisions by tracked redline copy for existing policies.
+The originating party may form an ad hoc group to address all issues related to a policy.
+The originating party will forward the redline copy and a signed copy of the policy review form, available from the Policy Coordinator.

 - The draft policy will be forwarded electronically in Microsoft Word format to the Policy Coordinator.
 In the case of revisions, the originator will provide a redline draft (in Microsoft Word format) and synopsis of changes to the Policy Coordinator.

 - The originating party will determine which suggested changes, if any, to include in the draft.
-Once any 10-day review changes have been made to the draft policy, the originating party will obtain cabinet-level supervisor's signature and forward to the Policy Coordinator the red-line draft policy (if applicable), signature-ready draft, Policy Review form, and review comments.
+If any changes are made to the posted draft policy, the originating party will forward a revised red-line draft policy and all review comments to the Policy Coordinator.

 The Review Cycle

-For existing policies, the review period will be based on a policy matrix reviewed by the Vice President for Administration and Finance and approved by the President.
-(References).
+For existing policies, the review period will be based on a policy review matrix maintained in the VPAF Office.

-For new policies, the review cycle will normally be three years, with no more than 5 years between reviews.
+For new policies, the review cycle will normally be three (3) years, with no more than five (5) years between reviews.
 The policy originator will recommend an appropriate review cycle as part of the policy coversheet.
-The President will approve the final review cycle.

 The originating party may offer training or other employee guidance, as appropriate, upon approval of the policy.